Room Selection for Current Students

 Students interested in living in the French, German or Spanish House should click here for the application, due March 27.
 Preference is given to students needing to fulfill major or graduation requirements of language house residency.

 Students in the honors program are eligible to apply for Honors Housing residency.
 Click here for the application, due March 27.
+UPDATE: deadline extended to April 8.

 Quad, Suite, and Triple Rooms